 The Supreme Court then reasoned that the MMMA condition of an “enclosed, locked facility” specifies the type of structure required; it does not address property zones or locations.
 The Supreme Court concluded that the MMMA does not preclude land regulation by a municipality, as long as the regulation does not prohibit or penalize all cultivation and the regulations are reasonable and consistent with state law.
 The Supreme Court also held that the township’s requirement of a permit and fee were not shown to be so unreasonable as to conflict with state law.

 The question of whether the immunity provisions of the MMMA and related statutes are sufficient to give rise to a finding of field preemption was left for another day, but at present, municipalities are now able to regulate cannabis through zoning with more confidence based on the DeRuiter decision.

 - Senior Attorney

-An attorney in the firm’s Flint office, Rhonda R. Stowers has an extensive litigation practice that includes general liability, governmental law, commercial liability and real estate.
+An attorney in the firm’s Flint office, Rhonda R. Stowers has an extensive litigation practice that includes general liability, governmental law, commercial liability, transportation law and real estate.